ken77921/ken77921.github.io/_pages/projects.md

     We proposed an efficient algorithm which decomposes the unsupervised Multiple Foreground Co-segmentation problem into three sub-problems: segmentation, matching and figure-ground classification.
     </p>
     <p>
-    Our method improves the accuracy of the state-of-the-art method by 13% in a standard benchmark, and has been accepted by CVIU (<a href="../assets/img/" download>Paper</a>)
+    Our method improves the accuracy of the state-of-the-art method by 13% in a standard benchmark, and has been accepted by CVIU (<a href="../assets/img/proj11-cv-Decomposition of Multiple Foreground Co-segmentation-paper.pdf" download="">Paper</a>)
     </p>
   </div>
 </div>